Will Twitter ban Iran’s supreme leader next?

 Twitter and Khamenei have sparred before: In 2019, the company suspended the Iranian leader’s Persian account until it deleted a tweet calling for violence against the author Salman Rushdie, who faced repeated threats by Iran’s previous supreme leader three decades ago.
 Twitter later said tweets by Khamenei questioning the Holocaust could stay up, amid ensuing controversy.

-“The problem with Twitter is that there isn’t a clear set of rules of what the threshold for banning an account is,” wrote Alimardani.
-“Chaos had to breakout in the U.S. before Twitter overrode its “World Leader” policy and banned Trump.
-It seems unclear what threshold Khamenei would have to push to get there, but if the Khamenei account were a normal account to would likely have lost its last strike with Twitter and been banned.”
+“The problem with Twitter is that there isn’t a clear set of rules of what the threshold for banning an account is,” Alimardani wrote.
+“Chaos had to breakout in the U.S. before Twitter overrode its ‘World Leader’ policy and banned Trump.
+It seems unclear what threshold Khamenei would have to push to get there, but if the Khamenei account were a normal account [it] would likely have lost its last strike with Twitter and been banned.”

 Locked out

-Iran, under Khamenei’s leadership since 1989, has blocked access to Twitter, among other social media platforms and applications like Facebook, Telegram and, most recently, has targeted Signal.
+Iran, under Khamenei’s leadership since 1989, has blocked access to Twitter, among other social media platforms and applications such as Facebook and Telegram and, most recently, has targeted Signal.
 Many Iranian officials, nonetheless, are still on these platform, as are Iranians bypassing filtration.
 Khamenei has Twitter accounts in Persian, English, Arabic, Russian and Spanish.

-Some have argued it is because of Iran’s top-down crackdown on human rights that keeping global access open to Iranians online, even if that includes Khamenei, remains critical.
+Some have argued that it is because of Iran’s top-down crackdown on human rights that keeping global access open to Iranians online, even if that includes Khamenei, remains critical.

-Kargar described Twitter’s use by Iranian officials like Khamenei as an “extension of foreign policy for the government.”
-In contrast, she said Iranians inside Iran and in the diaspora use it as a sort of “lobbying arm” to counter these official narratives.
+Kargar described Twitter’s use by Iranian officials such as Khamenei as an “extension of foreign policy for the government.”
+In contrast, she said, Iranians in Iran and in the diaspora use it as a sort of “lobbying arm” to counter these official narratives.

 Amir Rashidi, an Internet security and digital rights researcher focused on Iran, agreed that, on the one hand, Trump’s ban raised a host of unanswered questions about the company’s treatment of others in power.

-“If they apply one rule to Trump, that rule must apply to Khamenei or Putin or Erdogan or whoever,” he said.
+“If they apply one rule to Trump, that rule must apply to Khamenei or Putin or Erdogan or whoever,” he said, referring to Russian President Vladimir Putin and Turkish President Recep Tayyip Erdogan.

-But Rashidi cautioned that removing Khamenei from Twitter could also have negative effects for people inside Iran while playing into the hands of Iranian leaders looking to cut off the country from the outside Internet as part of an effort to restrict free speech.
+But Rashidi cautioned that removing Khamenei from Twitter could have negative effects for people in Iran while playing into the hands of Iranian leaders looking to cut off the country from the Internet as part of an effort to restrict free speech.

-“If you remove Khamenei from Twitter, you are not doing anything bad to Khamenei,” he said, noting that the Supreme Leader and his supporters have a prominent presence across online and media platforms in Iran, which are tightly controlled.
+“If you remove Khamenei from Twitter, you are not doing anything bad to Khamenei,” he said, noting the supreme leader and his supporters have a prominent presence across online and media platforms in Iran, which are tightly controlled.
 But by keeping Twitter access, “you’re getting powerful tools for civil society who want to criticize Iranian officials publicly,” he said.

 Iranians, he said, cannot openly criticize their leaders in the street.
 “You can go to Twitter with an anonymous account and say whatever you want to Khamenei and whoever else,” Rashidi said.

-In recent years, Iran has been developing its own domestic Internet and alternative platforms to popular applications like Telegram and Gmail.
-When the government shuts down Internet access — as it does during times of turmoil, like the 2019 anti-government protests — people can still access their local banks, email and other domestic sites online.
+In recent years, Iran has been developing its own domestic Internet and alternative platforms to popular applications such as Telegram and Gmail.
+When the government shuts down Internet access — as it does during times of turmoil, such as anti-government protests in 2019 — people can still access their local banks, email and other domestic sites online.

 Iran finally admits it shot and killed ‘rioters.’
 But it still won’t say how many people died in last month’s protests.

-Under Trump, Washington ratcheted up U.S. economic sanctions that cut off Iran from much of the world’s banking and financial networks, as well as limited access to online platforms like Amazon Web Services.
-Moves like this “did them [the government] a favor,” said Rashidi.
+Under Trump, Washington ratcheted up U.S. economic sanctions that cut off Iran from much of the world’s banking and financial networks, as well as limited access to online platforms such as Amazon Web Services.
+Moves like this “did them [the government] a favor,” Rashidi said.

 “Strategic wise we need to make Iran more dependent on the international services, international Internet,” he said.